wp-cli/handbook/commands/search-replace.md

 # wp search-replace

-Search/replace strings in the database.
+Searches and replaces strings in the database (regex permitted).

 Searches through all rows in a selection of tables and replaces appearances of the first string with the second string.

 By default, the command uses tables registered to the `$wpdb` object.
 On multisite, this will just be the tables for the current site unless `--network` is specified.

 Search/replace intelligently handles PHP serialized data, and does not change primary key values.

-### OPTIONS
+### Options

 &lt;old&gt;
 : A string to search for within the database.